 (2) Reflects the aggregate grant date fair value of RSUs and PSUs awarded during the period, determined in accordance with FASB ASC Topic 718.
-Grant date fair value for the RSUs is based on the closing price our common stock on the grant date.
-Grant date fair value for the PSUs is based on the closing price of our common stock on the grant date and the probable outcome of performance-based conditions at the time of grant, excluding the effect of estimated forfeitures, together with a Monte Carlo valuation for the portion of the award tied to relative TSR performance.
+Grant date fair value for the RSUs is based on the closing price or common stock on the grant date and the probable outcome of performance-based conditions at the time of grant, excluding the effect of estimated forfeitures, together with a Monte Carlo valuation for the portion of the award tied to relative TSR performance.
 The 2023 value for each named executive officer includes the grant date fair value of PSUs granted, and for all except Mr. McInerney, also includes the grant date fair value of RSUs awarded.
-Assuming achievement of the PSU performance conditions at the highest level (rather than at target level), the aggregate grant date fair value of awards reflected in this column for 2023 would be higher by the following amounts: Mr. McInerney, \$5,306,481; Mr. Upton, \$663,306; Mr. Harendiges, \$663,306; Mr. Karawan, \$397,985.
+Assuming achievement of the PSU performance conditions at the highest level (rather than at target level), the aggregate grant date fair value of awards reflected in this column for 2023 would be higher by the following amounts: Mr. McInerney, \$5,306,481; Mr. Upton, \$663,306; Mr. Haendiges, \$663,306; Mr. Karawan, \$397,985; and Ms. Saltzgaber, \$397,985.